mehmet-ylcnky/BorrowScope/borrowscope-analyzer/README.md

 **Initializer Pattern (v2.1+)**

 The `initializer_kind` field captures the semantic pattern of the variable's initializer expression.
 This enables the macro to select the most appropriate tracking function based on how the variable was created, not just its type.
-The analyzer performs syntactic pattern matching on the AST to classify initializers into one of 90+ categories.
+The analyzer uses fully semantic type resolution to classify initializers into 78 distinct categories.

 #### Expression-Level Classification